The Amazon Fee Creep Report (2026)

 Methodology & assumptions

 This is a transparent MODEL, not a survey.
-It applies Amazon's published fee structure to a basket of hypothetical standard-size FBA products at five price points, using clearly stated assumptions — it is illustrative, not a measurement of any real seller dataset.
+It applies Amazon's published fee structure to a basket of hypothetical standard-size FBA products at five price points, using clearly stated assumptions.
+It is illustrative, not a measurement of any real seller dataset, and every input is listed here so you can rebuild or challenge the math yourself.

-Assumptions: a ~15% referral fee; a flat FBA fulfillment fee in the ~$3.50–$6.50 range scaling modestly with size/weight; nominal monthly storage; and advertising at ~12% of sale price (a mid-range TACOS).
+Assumptions: a ~15% referral fee; a flat FBA fulfillment fee in the ~$3.50 to $6.50 range scaling modestly with size/weight; nominal monthly storage; and advertising at ~12% of sale price (a mid-range TACOS).
 Figures EXCLUDE product/landed cost, so real take-home profit is lower still.

-Exact fees vary by category, size tier, and season and change over time — verify against Amazon's current fee schedule.
+Exact fees vary by category, size tier, and season and change over time, so verify against Amazon's current fee schedule.
 Run your own product in the free Amazon FBA fee calculator at beanhawk.com/tools/fba-fee-calculator.

 What 'fee creep' means